This article looks at how to configure GitHub Actions to distribute a Python package to PyPI and Read the Docs.

 Set up your own private PyPI server with pypiserver and Docker.

-This post looks at the available tools for dependency and workspace management in Python.
+This article looks at the available tools for dependency and workspace management in Python.

 Interested in how TDD works?
 This guide walks you through the process, using modern tools and techniques, from start to finish.